rabross/Gimp-Script-Fu/README.md

 ## Install

-Taken from the GIMP docs: https://docs.gimp.org/en/install-script-fu.html
+Copypasted from the GIMP docs: https://docs.gimp.org/en/install-script-fu.html

 1. If you have downloaded a script, copy or move it to your scripts directory.
 It can be found in the Preferences: Folders → Scripts.